-Botetourt Regiment (with additional companies assigned), Col. William Fleming
+Botetourt Regiment (with additional companies assigned), Col. William Fleming Capt.

-Capt.
 Philip Love (10 Sept.
 1774 roll, p.
-407; ledger)^{1, 2, 3, 4}

-Capt.
+407; ledger) Capt.
 Thomas Buford (undated roll, p.
-409; ledger)^{1, 2, 3, 4} (from Bedford County)

-Capt.
-Matthew Arbuckle (ledger)^{1, 2, 4}
+409; ledger) (from Bedford County) Capt.
+Matthew Arbuckle (ledger) Capt.

-Capt.
 John Lewis (10 Sept.
-1774 roll, pp. 408-409; ledger)^{1, 2, 3, 4}
+1774 roll, pp. 408-409; ledger) Capt.

-Capt.
 John Murray (10 Sept.
 1774 roll, p.
-406; ledger)^{1, 2, 3, 4}

-Capt.
+406; ledger) Capt.
 John Stewart (undated roll, p.
-410; ledger)^{1, 2, 4}

-Capt.
-Robert McClanahan (undated roll, pp. 410-411; ledger)^{1, 2, 4}
+410; ledger) Capt.
+Robert McClanahan (undated roll, pp. 410-411; ledger) Capt.

-Capt.
 Henry Pauling (undated roll, p.
-411; ledger) 1, 2, 4

-Capt.
-William Russell^{1, 2, 3, 4} (ledger) (from Fincastle)

-Col. John Field^{1, 2, 4} (from Culpeper; Field commanded the one Culpeper company)
+411; ledger) Capt.
+William Russell (ledger) (from Fincastle) Col. John Field (from Culpeper; Field commanded the one Culpeper company) Capt.

-Capt.
 Evan Shelby (undated roll, p.
-412; ledger^{1, 2, 3, 4} (from Fincastle)

-Capt.
-James Ward^{3,4} (Ward was killed in action.
+412; ledger (from Fincastle) Capt.
+James Ward (Ward was killed in action.
 Only 9 men were in the company on a return dated 27 Sep.
 1774, which probably explains why Ward's command is not listed as a company on the returns of 7 and 9 Oct.)

-'''

-Augusta Regiment, Col. Charles Lewis

-'''

-Capt.
-John Dickenson (ledger)^{3, 4}

-Capt.
-Benjamin Harrison (ledger)^{3, 4}

-Capt.
-John Skidmore (ledger)^{3, 4}

-Capt.
-George Matthews (ledger)^{3, 4}

-Capt.
-Samuel McDowell (ledger)^{3, 4}

-Capt.
-Samuel Willson (ledger)^{3, 4}

-Capt.
-Andrew Lockridge (ledger)4

-Capt.
-Alexander McClanahan3 (ledger)

-Sources placing the company at the Battle of Point Pleasant (all in Thwaites and Kellogg):
+Augusta Regiment, Col. Charles Lewis Capt.
+John Dickenson (ledger) Capt.
+Benjamin Harrison (ledger) Capt.
+John Skidmore (ledger) Capt.
+George Matthews (ledger) Capt.
+Samuel McDowell (ledger) Capt.
+Samuel Willson (ledger) Capt.
+Andrew Lockridge (ledger) Capt.
+Alexander McClanahan (ledger) Sources placing the company at the Battle of Point Pleasant (all in Thwaites and Kellogg): Return of 7 October 1774, Col. William Fleming's Regt.

-- 1 Return of 7 October 1774, Col. William Fleming's Regt. - 2 Return of 9 October 1774, Col. William Fleming's Regt. - ^{3.} Col. Fleming's Orderly Book, entry for 10 Oct.
-1774. - 4 Letter from Lt.
+- Return of 7 October 1774, Col. William Flemming's Regi. - Return of 9 October 1774, Col. William Fleming's Regt. - 3.
+Col. Fleming's Orderly Book, entry for 10 Oct.
+1774. - 4.
+Letter from Lt.
 Isaac Shelby to John Shelby, 16 Oct.
 1774.

-Poffenbrger presents her list in The Battle of Point Pleasant as "the names, yet preserved, of the men who participated in the Battle of Point Pleasant...." (p.
+Poffenbrger presents her list in The Battle of Point Pleasant as "the names, yet preserved, of the men who participated in the Battle of Point Pleasant..."(p.
 20).
 Muster rolls that had been published previously by Thwaites and Kellogg establish that many of the men listed by Poffenbarger were in companies guarding the frontier and not close to Point Pleasant.
 For example, men under Capt.
 Daniel Smith who are listed by Poffenbarger were in fact stationed at Elk Garden Fort, Glade Hollow Fort, Maiden Spring Station, and Upper Station (Thwaites and Kellogg, pp. 401-404).
 Furthermore, some on Poffenbarger's list were noted as "went away without leave" (George Dougherty, Michael Glaves, Isaiah Hambleton, among others).
 Capt.
 Robert Doack, whom Poffenbarger lists as a participant in the battle, was reported as deceased in a letter from Col. William Preston to Major Arthur Campbell dated 13 August 1774 (p.
 145) and his company was guarding the frontier, not on the expedition to Point Pleasant.
 Poffenbarger's compilation is not of names of men who participated in the battle, but a broader list.